Genki Travel Health Insurance Review: Is It Worth It?

 Are You Covered in Your Home Country?

 Heading back home doesn't mean your adventures are on pause, especially when unexpected twists happen.
-Recognizing the unique lives of digital nomads and remote workers, Genki Insurance has tailored its plans to keep you covered, even on home turf.
+Recognizing the unique lives of digital nomads and remote workers, Genki insurance has tailored its plans to keep you covered, even on home turf.
 But, as with any journey, there are a few road signs to pay attention to.

 Home Country Coverage: Genki Explorer